Best Practices and Guidelines on How to Build Elementor Contact Page Template

 To do this, navigate to Contact > Contact forms in your WordPress dashboard.
 Click Add New.

 Give a name to your contact form.
-Specify what fields your contact form will include, like Your Name, Your Email, the Subject of the client’s request, the message, etc. In the Mail tab, specify where the message submitted by the client goes (either your personal or business email), edit the subject line or leave the default options, and click Save once you finish working on the contact form settings.
+Specify what fields your contact form will include, like Your Name, Your Email, the Subject of the client’s request, the message, etc. In the Mail tab, specify where the message submitted by the client goes to (either your personal or business email), edit the subject line or leave the default options, and click Save once you finish forking on the contact form settings.

 Next, navigate to Contact > Contact Forms, find the one you’ve just created, and copy the shortcode.